General Program Information

 - By mail, secure fax or in person.
 Please download and complete the Transcript Request Form (PDF).
 If you have any questions, please contact the Registration Center at 704-687-8900 and a Registration Coordinator can assist you with your request.

-Login to your student account.
-Click on My Enrollment History in the lower left navigation menu.
-If you completed courses prior to August 2009, please review FAQ for information on obtaining your prior enrollment history.
-Upon completion of the requirements for a course, you will receive an electronic copy of your official transcript via email from our Registration Center.
-Students who have completed all of the requirements for a certificate program will receive a printed certificate in the mail within a few days upon successful completion of the final course required to earn the certificate.
+Upon completion of the requirements for a course, you will receive an electronic copy of your official Record of Attendance via email from our Registration Center.
+Students who have completed all of the requirements for a certificate program will have access within their Student Portal to download or print their certificate within a few days upon successful completion of the final course required to earn the certificate.